Geeks-Solutions/vue-sections/README.md

 ## For Developers

+---

+# vue-sections

+1. Please fork the project
+2. `npm install` to install node modules
+3. `npm run build` to build the library using rollup
+4. If you want to test your changes locally you can run: `npm run serve`

+# Setting up a new project

 To test the library you should create a new vue project and set it up:

 1. `vue.config.js:`